 This course will emphasize planning and instructional strategies that maximize the learning of all students including those with exceptional learning needs in the general education classroom.
 Students will consider their role as curriculum makers and how to effectively plan a course, a unit, and a lesson for a wide array of diverse learners.
 The organization of the learning environment also will be discussed so as to guide learning.
 Teaching methods that enhance content for all learners and the design of learning strategies to help students learn how to learn will be introduced.
+An experience in the field will enable students to apply knowledge in a realistic classroom setting.
 Prerequisites: EDPS-512 & SPED-530.